RadBitt/Black-Jack/README.md

 # Black-Jack
 Build your favorite card game in javascript.
+Requires the puro.js file in the library folder(A few DOM tools, remove nodes, add nodes, etc).

 Card.js, Deck.js, Player.js, Table.js, and Buttons.js can be used as a framework to make your own card game.